Learning Task Priorities from Demonstrations: Learning task prioritization hierarchies from demonstrations

-The most common approaches for controlling tasks of different priorities are either based on strict hierarchies \cite{Wrede13,Saveriano15,Towell10,Hak12b}, or soft weighting of tasks \cite{Moro13,Dehio15,Modugno16,Lober15}.
-We propose a richer alternative based on a \textit{soft weighting of strict hierarchies}, gathering the best of the two approaches.
-For this, we exploit the learned hierarchy weights to propose a controller that corresponds to a weighted combination of candidate prioritization primitives, which is formulated as the optimization problem
+The most common approaches for prioritizing tasks are either based on strict hierarchies \cite{Wrede13,Saveriano15,Towell10,Hak12b}, or soft weighting of tasks \cite{Moro13,Dehio15,Modugno16,Lober15}.
+We propose a richer alternative based on a \textit{fusion of strict hierarchies}, gathering the best of the two approaches.
+For this, we exploit the learned variability in the subspace of each hierarchy, given by full covariance matrices $ \mb{\Sigma}^{(j)}_i, \forall i=1,\ldots,K , \forall j = 1,\ldots,P $ to propose a controller (dropping time subscripts $ t $ for ease of notation)